profsmith89/ctps/_sources/chap04.md

 ## JSON and the response body

-JSON stands for [JavaScript Object Notation](http://json.org), and it is meant to be a standard for exchanging structured data that is easy for machines to generate and parse, while also being relatively easy for humans to read and write.
+JSON stands for JavaScript Object Notation, and it is meant to be a standard for exchanging structured data that is easy for machines to generate and parse, while also being relatively easy for humans to read and write.[^fn14]

 As we saw when we looked at the body of our `response`, JSON-structured data resembles a dictionary of key-value pairs.
 Some of the values might be singleton values like a string or an integer, and other values might themselves be lists (i.e., enclosed in square brackets) or dictionaries (i.e., enclosed in curly braces).